-First let me start off explaining this post, Kim over at Mom Tried It is sponsoring a blog hop of sorts.
-It’s not about gaining readers, or getting compliments, it’s a celebration of the fact that we are beautiful (start playing sappy music now).
+First let me start off by explaining this post, Kim over at Mom Tried It (now defunct blog) is sponsoring a blog hop of sorts.
+It’s not about gaining readers or getting compliments, it’s a celebration of the fact that we are beautiful (start playing sappy music now).
 There is so much in our culture that reinforces stereotypes and uncertainties that we as women have, that it’s good from time to time to stop and remember that we are beautiful.

 I may not always remember that, but my kids certainly do.
 It’s fun to have Batman come running up to me and give me a great big hug and say, “Mommy you’re bootiful.”

 So, I was going to change into my bathing suit and have my boys take pictures of me in honor of this to show I’m not going to hide the parts of me I’m not “proud of”,” or what have you, but that just didn’t happen today.
 Instead, I give you a lovely rendition of the horrible pictures they’ve taken of me in the past.

 Yes, that top picture is Princess brushing my hair.
 So, I look at these pictures, and I see my shirts do not fit as they used to.
 My stomach is no longer the “adolescent abdomen,” I had before kids.
 I have this weirdly long neck, that is nicely called a “ballet neck,” or if you’re being mean a goose neck, or what have you.
 I think I have chipmunk teeth sometimes, and my hair is rather bland.